 A rapidly evolving subspecialty

 Autoimmune neurology is a rapidly evolving subspecialty driven by the discovery that the immune system can target virtually any structure within the central and peripheral nervous systems.
 These conditions manifest as disorders previously thought to be independent and unrelated.

-For the spectrum of autoimmune neurological disorders, where an early and accurate diagnosis is paramount, our testing approaches to effectively diagnose and guide treatment for these patients is unparalleled.
+For the spectrum of autoimmune neurological disorders, where an early and accurate diagnosis is paramount, our phenotype-specific testing approach to effectively diagnose and guide treatment for these patients is unparalleled.

 A history of innovation and discovery